raquo/Laminar/website/docs/documentation.md

 )
 ```

-But these are of course rather cumbersome. `inContext` provides an easy, inline solution that always works.
+But these are of course rather cumbersome. `inContext` provides a fairly easy, inline, and universal solution, but in modern Laminar it's actually not needed all that often due to all the other helpers with have for the specific things that we previously used `inContext` for, such as `onInput.mapToValue` (see section below).

 Note: all the unfamiliar syntax used here will be explained in subsequent sections of this documentation.